Ms7697/Movies-ETL/README.md

 We filtered out the TV shows, consolidated the redundant data, removed the duplicates and formatted the Wikipedia data.

 ### Extract and Transform the Kaggle and rating data
-Again, we consolidated the redundant data, removed the duplicates, formatted and grouped the data.
+We consolidated the redundant data again, removed the duplicates, formatted and grouped the data.
 The Kaggle and rating data were then merged with the Wikipedia movies DataFrame.

 ### Load the data to a PostgreSQL Movie Database
+I was unable to connect to PostgreSQL local host.
+Currently working on to solve this issue.

 ## Summary
+Using the ETL function to add data to PostgreSQL from multiple sources to create an automated pipline for incomoming new data.
+To create dataset tables to be used for analysis.